narawon/hello-world/README.md

 # hello-world
-exercise repository with hello world
+exercise repository with hello world.
+I am practicing.

+hello hello.

+This is fun.